AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 ## `totalizer`
 This property is optional.
 If provided it must be an object as defined below.
 There is no default.
-The totalizer object is used to define the parameters for collecting and displaying a Mission Totalizer.
+The totalizer object is used to define the parameters displaying a totalizer which shows information on how long the user has been track logging (recording) and/or observing (on-transect).
 If the property is not provided, no totalizer will be shown on the map.
-The totalizer is used to provide information on how long the user has been recording and/or observing.
+The totalizer requires that track logging be enabled (i.e. the `tracklog` property must not be `none`).
+If an empty object is given to the totalizer, it will display how many kilometers the user has been observing on the current track log.
 The totalizer can be given an optional list of fields to monitor.
+If `fields`  is empty, the totalizer resets to zero every time the user starts/stops track logging.
+If  `fields` is provided, then the totalizer never resets, but rather shows the total time/distance (for the entire survey) recording/ observing for the current set of values for the provided fields.
+When one or more of the fields changes, a different set of totals will be displayed.
+The fields must be in the mission attributes.
-It one of the fields changes, then the totalizer will reset.
-This it typically set to the transect id, so the totalizer will show the time or distance recording/observing on a given transect.
-If fields are given, then the fields must be in the dialog (otherwise, they will never change).
-If an empty object is given to the totalizer, it will display how many kilometers you have been observing, and reset each time to stop/stop observing.
+`fields` is typically set to the transect id and the totalizer show the total time or distance recording/observing on the current transect.

 This property is ignored in versions of Park Observer before 0.9.8b.
+Prior to 2.0.0 no totalizer was shown unless fields had a valid value, and one of the _include_ properties was true.

 The `totalizer` has the following properties